gwen-interpreter/gwen-web/README.md

 [Gherkin](https://github.com/cucumber/cucumber/wiki/Gherkin) feature specs instead of code.
 A [web DSL](https://github.com/gwen-interpreter/gwen-web/wiki/Supported-DSL) interacts with [Selenium](http://www.seleniumhq.org/projects/webdriver) under the covers for you so you don't have to do any of that programming or technical development work.
+It does however allow you to inject JavaScript in places where dynamically locating web elements or running functions on pages are necessary.

 ### Current Status